michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/website/user_guide.md

 ### Installation Requirements

-The complete list of libraries used for the project can be found in the file requirements.txt in the repository.
+The complete list of libraries used for the project can be found in the file requirements.txt[1] in the repository.
 While most of the libraries are standard and can be installed directly through pip

 ```python
 pip install -r requirements.txt